“When I was a young boy, I played futsal in the street and in a club. It was great fun and helped me to become the player I am today.”

 It’s worth noting that revising writing was a major focus of the unit.
 Section 1 was written four times in total – an initial draft, two revisions and a final piece, and section 2 three times.
 As Truman Capote said, I believe more in the scissors than I do in the pencil.
 Spend more time revising than writing.
 (Perhaps the details of how to revise work with children is a topic for a future blog post.)

-In Writing Clusters the last piece of writing is independent You will decide upon the degree of independence that would best suit your needs. the day before writing the final section of the narrative, we had a brief class discussion about content, and children jotted down ideas and vocabulary onto their A3 sheet.
+In Writing Clusters the last piece of writing is typically independent.
+You will decide upon the degree of independence that would best suit your needs.
+The day before writing the final section of the narrative, we had a brief class discussion about content, and children jotted down ideas and vocabulary onto their A3 sheet.
 They then had this sheet available when writing the following day.
 But there was no modelling and no guidance while children were writing.
 They were on their own.

 Here are some examples, a magnificent seven.
 Download and enjoy.
 Please credit Chetwynd Primary Academy (Toton, Nottinghamshire) if you use and share them.